remigermain/nested-multipart-parser/README.md

 # settings.py
 ...

+# settings.py
 DRF_NESTED_MULTIPART_PARSER = {
-	"separator": "mixed-dot",
+    "separator": "mixed‑dot",
     "raise_duplicate": True,
     "assign_duplicate": False,

-	# output of parser is converted to querydict
+    # If True, the parser’s output is converted to a QueryDict;
-	# if is set to False, dict python is returned
+    # if False, a plain Python dict is returned.
     "querydict": True,
 }
 ```

 ## JavaScript integration:

-You can use this [multipart-object](https://github.com/remigermain/multipart-object) library to easy convert object to flat nested object formatted for this library
+A companion [multipart-object](https://github.com/remigermain/multipart-object) library exists to convert a JavaScript object into the flat, nested format expected by this parser.

 ## License